symfony/panther/README.md

 *Panther* is a convenient standalone library to scrape websites and to run end-to-end tests **using real browsers**.

-Panther is super powerful, it leverages [the W3C's WebDriver protocol](https://www.w3.org/TR/webdriver/) to drive native web browsers such as Google Chrome and Firefox.
+Panther is super powerful.
+It leverages [the W3C's WebDriver protocol](https://www.w3.org/TR/webdriver/) to drive native web browsers such as Google Chrome and Firefox.

-Panther is very easy to use, because it implements the popular Symfony's [BrowserKit](https://symfony.com/doc/current/components/browser_kit.html) and
+Panther is very easy to use, because it implements Symfony's popular [BrowserKit](https://symfony.com/doc/current/components/browser_kit.html) and
 [DomCrawler](https://symfony.com/doc/current/components/dom_crawler.html) APIs, and contains all features you need to test your apps.
 It will sound familiar if you have ever created [a functional test for a Symfony app](https://symfony.com/doc/current/testing.html#functional-tests): as the API is exactly the same!
-Keep in mind that Panther can be used in every PHP project, it's a standalone library.
+Keep in mind that Panther can be used in every PHP project, as it is a standalone library.

-Panther automatically finds your local installation of Chrome and launches it (thanks to [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)), so you don't need to install anything on your computer, neither Selenium server nor obscure driver.
+Panther automatically finds your local installation of Chrome and launches it (thanks to [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)), so you don't need to install anything on your computer, neither Selenium server nor any other obscure driver.

 In test mode, Panther automatically starts your application using [the PHP built-in web-server](http://php.net/manual/en/features.commandline.webserver.php).
-You can just focus on writing your tests or web-scraping scenario, Panther takes care of everything else.
+You can focus on writing your tests or web-scraping scenario and Panther will take care of everything else.

 ## Install

 Use [Composer](https://getcomposer.org/) to install Panther in your project.
-You may want to use the --dev flag if you want to use Panther for testing only and not for web scraping:
+You may want to use the --dev flag if you want to use Panther for testing only and not for web scraping in a production environment:

     composer req symfony/panther